-On Monday, December 2, 2013, on the NIH campus in Bethesda, Maryland, the National Institute of Dental and Craniofacial Research (NIDCR) and the Fogarty International Center presented the David E. Barmes Global Health Lecture:
+The National Institute of Dental and Craniofacial Research (NIDCR) and the Fogarty International Center present the David E. Barmes Global Health Lecture:

 About the Barmes Global Health Lecture